Postgraduate Course: Narrating Native Histories (PGHC11498)

 On completion of this course, the student will be able to:

-- Demonstrate in seminar discussions and the essay a critical command of the body of knowledge concerning methodologies and approaches to indigenous history;
+- Demonstrate a critical command of the body of knowledge concerning methodologies and approaches to indigenous history;

-- Demonstrate in seminar discussions and the essay an ability to analyse and reflect critically upon relevant scholarship to indigenous history of the Americas;
+- Analyse and reflect critically upon relevant scholarship to indigenous history of the Americas;

-- Demonstrate and ability to understand and apply specialised research or professional skills;
+- Understand and apply specialised research or professional skills;

 - Demonstrate the ability to develop original scholarly arguments in oral and written form by independently by formulating appropriate questions and methods and utilising relevant evidence considered in the course;

-- Demonstrate in seminar discussions and the essay originality and independence in thinking; intellectual integrity and maturity; and an ability to evaluate the work or others, including peers; and a considerable degree of autonomy.
+- Demonstrate originality and independence in thinking; intellectual integrity and maturity; and an ability to evaluate the work or others, including peers; and a considerable degree of autonomy.

 |Florencia E. Mallon, ed.
 Decolonizing Native Histories: Collaboration, Knowledge, and Language in the Americas.
 Durham: Duke University Press, 2011.|